How to Get Rid of Smoke Odor on Clothes and Carpets

 - Soaking - The first thing you are going to want to do is to fill your sink with warm water, one cup of vinegar and throw your garments in.
 Add a few drops of your favorite essential oil for a fresh scent.
 Soak garment for 30-60 minutes, then wash as directed.

 - Regular wash - After you’re done soaking your clothes, throw them inside your washer with the usual settings in which you wash your garments.
 You can use your favorite laundry detergent, either powdered, liquid or laundry detergent pods will do just fine.
-Since you already soaked your clothes, you may even use unscented laundry detergent.
-If you want to add an extra odor removing natural booster, add a ½ cup of fresh, strained lemon juice.
+Since you already soaked your clothes, you may even use What Does Unscented Truly Mean If you want to add an extra odor removing natural booster, add a ½ cup of fresh, strained lemon juice.

 - For best results, we recommend, in this specific case, air drying your clothes instead of using an electric or gas dryer.